Employment

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (-0.14) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.37) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Loading...